 This itinerary of the second stage includes the transfer from Valbonë to the village of Çerem.
-To get to Çerem, you can either hire a taxi or hike 20 kilometres on the gravel road from Fusha e Gjes Hotel (WP 12) to Çerem.
+To get to Çerem, you can either hire a taxi or hike 20 kilometres on the gravel road from the hotel (WP 12) to Çerem.
 The mule track - the shortest route - used to connect the two villages, but has been destroyed by erosion.
+There are no accommodation options along this path to split the hike and journey.

 Today's hike/ride of the second stage starts at Hotel Fusha e Gjes (WP 12), about 3.5 kilometres southwest of the centre of Valbonë.
 We follow the main road (unpaved) that connects Rragam with Valbonë to the north-west.
 About 1 kilometre from the hotel, we cross a bridge (WP 1a).
 A few kilometres further on we find the tourist information centre of Valbonë (WP 2a), which is located next to the main road near the village centre (WP 3a).
 Most of the guesthouses are located here.